-Links to videos regarding eating disorder recovery that have helped me are below:
+Links to videos regarding eating disorder recovery that has helped me are below:

-Links to the sources of info I have used in my this blog are below:
+Links to the sources of info I have used in this blog are below:

 - Keys, A., Brozek, J., Henshel, A., Mickelson, O., & Taylor, H.L.
 (1950).
 The biology of human starvation, (Vols.
 1–2).
 Minneapolis, MN: University of Minnesota Press.

-For more advice on supporting friend and ways to identify the signs of an ED, please visit the sites below:
+For more advice on supporting friends and ways to identify the signs of an ED, please visit the sites below: